AWooldrige/woolie.co.uk/content/article/redirect-index-html-to-its-parent-directory-nginx.markdown

     │       └── index.html
     └── index.html

-A page (article) to only be served at one URL - a canoncial URL.
+A page (article) should only be served at one URL - a canoncial URL.
 By default nanoc will serve the content at the two following URLs:

  * /article/example-article/index.html